A SSIM Guided cGAN Architecture For Clinically Driven Generative Image Synthesis of Multiplexed Spatial Proteomics Channels: Optimal Scaling of Model and Selection of Training Channels with SSIM

 An SSIM metric including all three important yet relatively independent terms representing different facets of the underlying biology of the spatial proteome (luminance for representing position and absolute amount of protein, contrast for representing relative abundance between proteins and complex tissue structures, and structure for representing aggregation of multimers within pixel-bounded space) is displayed in Equation \ref{eq:SSIMp}.
 For leveraging SSIM to guide the cGAN architecture to be biologically relevant, the simplifed version from \cite{wang2004image} that is reproduced in Equation \ref{eq:SSIM} was utilized.

 This paradigm was used to hierarchically cluster protein channels from HuBMAP images (Figure \ref{fig:ssim}A).
-To further gauge the utility of SSIM based cluster assignments, the correlation between all pairwise protein channels in the HuBMAP data was calculated and plotted as a heatmap (Figure \ref{fig:ssim}B).
+To further gauge the utility of SSIM based cluster assignments, the correlation between all pairwise protein channels in the HuBMAP data was calculated and plotted as a heatmap (Figure \ref{fig:ssim}C).

-We show that our channel selection algorithm minimizes training loss of the generative cGAN performing the image to image synthesis on 20\% held out test set (Figure~\ref{fig:ssim}C).
+We show that our channel selection algorithm minimizes training loss of the generative cGAN performing the image to image synthesis on 20\% held out test set (Figure~\ref{fig:ssim}B).
 This figure demonstrates that choosing training channels based on the SSIM heuristic has a considerable advantage in term of the loss reduction in almost all different scenarios of choosing channels sizes as juxtaposed to randomly selecting the same number of channels for training.

 So far, we have shown how using SSIM as a heuristic leads to performance that is better than random channel selection for generative channel synthesis.
-Yet, with the fast pace that spatial proteomics technolgies such as CODEX/PhenoCycler-Fusion are growing, we anticipate that it will be possible to multiplex hundreds of channels simultaneously in the near future.
-Here we introduce the concept of normalized loss as an estimate for the expected value of loss for individual prediction channels (Equation \ref{eq:norm_loss}) to discuss our model ability to expand to images with higher number of channels.
-We use this index to desensitize the loss values with respect to number of predictive channels so that we can use number of training channels as a proxy for total number of channels available to train on.
+Yet, with the fast pace that spatial proteomics technologies such as CODEX/PhenoCycler-Fusion are growing, we anticipate that it will be possible to multiplex hundreds of channels simultaneously in the near future.
+Here we introduce the concept of normalized loss as an estimate for the expected value of loss for individual prediction channels (Equation \ref{eq:norm_loss}) to discuss our model's ability to expand to images with a higher number of channels.
+We use this index to desensitize the loss values with respect to the number of predictive channels so that we can use the number of training channels as a proxy for the total number of channels available to train on.
 In simpler words, in our model settings, as the number of prediction channels increases, the number of training channels decreases making the problem twice as hard.
-The normalized loss takes care of the first variable, letting us to have a more fair index for comparing models.
+The normalized loss takes care of the first variable, giving us a more fair index for comparing models.